 There has to be a good reason for banks to do this.
 Isn’t it?

-- Cross-selling products like insurances, ULIPs and mutual funds to existing bank customers help banks earn commission income.
+- Cross-selling products like insurances, ULIPs and mutual funds to existing bank customers helps banks earn commission income.
 And banks want to maximize this commission income.
 So they just sell anything and everything as if there is no tomorrow.

 - Bank employees are put under a lot of pressure due to the steep sales and incentive-linked targets for selling such third-party products.
 And they have to secure their jobs and hence, try to push these products down everyone’s throat.

 - For all practical reasons, banks are unaccountable for doing this.
 There are RBI-issued checks and controls.
-But we all know how much such check & controls matter to the employees on the ground (who have sales targets to meet or else they will lose their jobs)
+But we all know how much such checks & controls matter to the employees on the ground (who have sales targets to meet or else they will lose their jobs)

 - Lack of adequate training and expertise of bank staff is often quoted as one of the major reasons.
 And this is true to an extent.
 Most relationship managers know s*** about what they are selling.
 But I don’t think that just giving proper training will help curb mis-selling.
 They will still do it if the sales targets are steep and incentivize them to do so.

-It is common sense that the investment advice should be based on your financial goals.
+It is common sense that investment advice should be based on your financial goals.
 That’s goal-based financial advisory.
 But when banks are selling you something, it’s their own goals (commission maximization, sales target achievement, etc.) that they are trying to meet, not yours. 🙂

 Data on How Banks mis-sell Mutual Funds

 Banks have been selling insurance policies for years by acting as the Bancassurance channel for Insurance companies.
-Since banks reach is huge, this has no doubt increased the penetration of insurance in India.
+Since bank’s reach is huge, this has no doubt increased the penetration of insurance in India.

 In recent times, banks are doing the same with mutual funds.
 They are actively selling mutual funds to their existing customers.
 And you all know that MutualFundSahiHai 🙂 Here is a success story of mutual fund SIP.

-Since I talk a lot about mutual funds and mutual fund SIPs, I thought I will share some data that will prove that how taking mutual fund advice from your banks is wrong.
+Since I talk a lot about mutual funds and mutual fund SIPs, I thought I will share some data that will prove how taking mutual fund advice from your banks is wrong.

 Many mutual funds come from the same business house as the bank.
 There are several.
 And most of these bank-sponsored mutual funds are dependent on their sponsor for sales of their schemes.